 Sir Ray will talk about the laws of innovation and how societal changes impact on the adoption of technologies.
 Delegates will learn personal and corporate innovation skills and how to build unassailable winning teams, and learn how highly personalized utility marketing and branding will disrupt traditional business practices.

-Uber first hit New Zealand’s shores in 2014 with a small team in Auckland serving a handful of riders and drivers in Auckland.
-Three years on, the app now serves more than 300,000 Kiwi riders and some 5,000 drivers across Auckland, Wellington and Christchurch.
-In this talk, Richard will talk about the journey from fledgling start-up to mainstay of city life, and give a sneak peek into plans for the future.
+Since hitting New Zealand’s shores in 2014, the app now serves more than 300,000 Kiwi riders and some 5,000 drivers across Auckland, Wellington and Christchurch.
+In this talk, Emma will talk about the journey from fledgling start-up to mainstay of city life.

 The themes explored will help inspire you to think about how legal services are delivered to your clients.